jose-villar/jose-villar.github.io/linux/commands.md

 - `cat input.txt | tr "\n" " " | rg --pcre2 "\b(\w+)\s+\1\b"`: Print out
   repeated consecutive words.
 - `inxi -F`: Display system information
+# Disks

+- `du -chs --exclude="*.txt" .`: Report file space usage in the current directory, excluding .txt files
+- `df`: Report file system disk space usage.

+- `lsblk`: list information about block devices, which typically include hard drives, solid-state drives, and other storage devices, as well as partitions on those devices.
+- `sudo umount /dev/sdX`: Unmount device `sdX`.
+- `sudo dd if=/path/to/iso of=/dev/sdX bs=4M status=progress`: write image to
+  the USB drive. `if` stands for _input file_, `of` stands for _output file_,
+  `bs=4M` means the _block size_ of _4M_ and `status=progress` is to show the
+  progress.
+After the `dd` command finishes, run the following command to ensure that all data is written to the USB drive and it's safe to remove: `sync`
+- `eject /dev/sdX`: Safely eject the USB drive from your system.

 # Media